Facebook suspends Trump for 2 years, then will reassess

 Facebook has had a general “newsworthiness exemption” since 2016.
 But it garnered attention in 2019 when Clegg announced that speech from politicians will be treated as “newsworthy content that should, as a general rule, be seen and heard.”

-The newsworthiness exemption, he explained in a blog post at the time, meant that if “someone makes a statement or shares a post which breaks our community standards we will still allow it on our platform if we believe the public interest in seeing it outweighs the risk of harm.”

-In some ways, though, the newsworthiness exemption is a bit of a red herring.
-Even though Facebook never applied it to Trump's post, it did give the former president special treatment and free reign for years to spread misinformation and threats on the platform.
+For years, Facebook gave the former president special treatment and free reign to spread misinformation and threats on the platform.
 Outside critics and even Facebook's own employees had called for the company to remove Trump long before the Jan.
 6 comments.

 Last summer, for instance, Zuckerberg decided to leave up posts by Trump that suggested protesters in Minneapolis could be shot, using the words “when the looting starts, the shooting starts.”
 Trump’s comment evoked the civil-rights era by borrowing a phrase used in 1967 by Miami’s police chief to warn of an aggressive police response to unrest in Black neighborhoods.

-The former president also used his social media megaphone to attack critics and spread misinformation about elections.
-While Facebook put labels on many of Trump's election posts, Trump did not face other penalties such as suspension for repeatedly and falsely claiming victory in 2020.
+While Facebook put labels on many of Trump's election posts, he did not face penalties such as suspension for repeatedly and falsely claiming victory in 2020.

 In Friday's post, Clegg anticipated criticism from both sides of the political aisle.